THE WEALTH NAVIGATOR BLOG

 What Financial Advice Should I Give My Child?

 Regardless of what stage of life you’re in, it’s natural to wonder how your portfolio stacks up to that of your peers.
 In fact, I’ve received that very question quite often.
-With that said, here are 5 reasons to stop comparing your portfolio to your peers…
+People will say, “How are we doing compared to your other clients?”
+And while it is a mostly innocent question, it couldn’t be….

 Should I De-Risk Near Retirement?

 Our mothers have such an important role in all our lives.
 They tirelessly care for us from infancy to adulthood, usually sacrificing the things they want to do or have for us.
-As we celebrate Mother’s Day this year, consider the following situations as things you don’t want to give your wife this Mother’s…
+The job of a mother is a 24/7, 365, round-the-clock responsibility, and yet they still manage to show love and compassion along the way.
+In return, we celebrate all….

 What is Values-Based Investing?